klassen-software-solutions/kssio/README.md

 * Classes: CamelCase except for certain cases where we want to make them look like a keyword.
 * Variables (local and member): camelCase.
 * Member variables that would conflict with a method name: _underscorePrefixedCamelCase.
 * "Private" items: This refers to things that should be treated as private but for technical reasons cannot be explicitly made private.
-They should either be placed in a sub-namespace named "_private" or just given a single underscore prefix.
+They should either be placed in a sub-namespace named `_private` or just given a single underscore prefix.
 * Type aliases: lowercase_t (e.g. `use requestlist_t = list<Request>;`)
 * Macros: ALL_UPPERCASE - but keep macros scarce.
 Work hard to avoid them if possible, and be prepared to justify their use.